Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

 Adding and Wiring New Outlets

 - Wire cutters.
-You will need a way to cut wire and strip insulation off it. are the preferred tool, but many tools will do.
-Wire strippersElectrician's diagonal wire cutters will be useful.
+You will need a way to cut wire and strip insulation off of it.
+Wire strippers are preferred, but other tools will do.
+Electrician's diagonal wire cutters will be useful.

 - Pliers.
 A pair of needle-nose pliers will be very handy to have.

 - Flashlight.
 You will be working in either an attic or crawl space, and you will need some light to work by.

 - Voltage detector.
 A non-contact voltage detector is always very nice to have.
 Although not strictly necessary, it is a wonderful addition to your toolbox and can protect you from shock hazards.

 Before You Start

 Before rushing out to the store, please read through this article first.
 It will be more difficult to cut two nails with a simple hacksaw blade rather than with a brand new cordless sawzall, but it's also lots cheaper.
 Some of these tools are nice to have and use, but are not absolutely necessary and it doesn't always make sense to spend $50 for a new tool to save ten minutes of work (unless, of course, that is the only way to get that new tool okayed by your spouse!).

 - Two new plastic "old work" or "cut in" boxes (see above photo).
 One of the old work boxes should match the existing box.
 If the existing box has two outlets in it (four places to plug into), a "two-gang" box will be necessary.
 (Most outlets are single, though, meaning they have just two places to plug into.)
 The new box can be any size you want.
 You could even add in a 4 gang box (with 4 receptacles giving 8 plug-ins) if there is room between the studs in the wall.
 Try not to buy very shallow boxes in either case.
 A 3-inch-deep box is far preferable to one that is only a couple of inches deep.